 Texas A&M University, B.S.
 Political Science

-Research interest(s): The effect of early childhood education (ECE) on lifelong learning and outcomes, as well as how ECE can be used to minimize racial inequities in the American education system.
+Research interest(s): I am interested in the impact of early childhood education (ECE) on lifelong learning and outcomes, as well as how ECE can play a part in minimizing racial inequities in the American education system.

 Indiana University - Bloomington, B.S.
 Management

 Research interest(s): Organizational Change, Culture, and Leadership within intercollegiate athletics.
 As well as examining Intersectionality, equity, and access issues amongst Black students and student-athletes at predominately white institutions (PWIs).

 Current research fellowship: Mustang Fellowship: Recognizes Ph.D. students who show great promise for academic success and potential to enhance graduate program diversity at SMU.

 Professional experience: Prior to SMU, Rashard played professional football for the Chicago Bears, served as a Career Coach for working adults, and has held numerous positions within student-athlete development and support departments in the collegiate athletics field.
 He is currently working for Guild Education as a Student Success Coach.